Interpretation of Quasielastic Scattering Spectra of Probe Species in Complex Fluids: Introduction

 Here $q$ is the magnitude of the scattering vector, $I(q,\tau)$ and $I(q, \tau+t)$ are the scattering intensities over short time intervals near $\tau$ and $\tau+t$, and the brackets $\langle \cdots \rangle$ represent an average.
-Scattering is said to be due to scatterers within the medium, scatterers generally being represented mathematically by points whose locations are known.
-Scattering from extended bodies, such as high-molecular-weight polymer chains, is often treated by representing the scattering body as a series of scattering points whose relative positions are partly fixed.
-If the volume being observed is much larger than the volumes over which particle positions and displacements are correlated, quasielastic scattering corresponds to the intermediate structure factor (or field correlation function) $g^{(1)}(q,t)$ via\cite{crosignani1975a}
+In cases of interest here, scattering arises from probe particles surrounded by a complex medium.
+If the volume being observed is much larger than the volumes over which particle positions and displacements are correlated, quasielastic scattering corresponds as shown by Crosignani, et al.\cite{crosignani1975a} to the intermediate structure factor (or field correlation function) $g^{(1)}(q,t)$ via

 In this equation $A$ and $B$ are constants determined by details of the experimental apparatus; these constants have no effect on the time dependence.
 Homodyne rather than heterodyne detection of the scattered light is assumed.
+Crosignani, et al.\cite{crosignani1975a} supply conditions under which the factorization is valid: The scattering occurs in a volume $V$, within which particle positions are correlated within volumes $\approx V_{s}$ and particle motions are correlated within volumes $\approx V_{d}$.
+The factorization proceeds if $V/V_{s}$ and $V/V_{d}$ are both $\gg 1$.
 The factorization of $S(q,t)$ into $g^{(1)}(q,t)$ is sometimes termed the ``Gaussian approximation''.
-This Gaussian approximation is not related to the Gaussian approximation for the particle displacements as discussed below.
+This Gaussian approximation is not related to the Gaussian approximation for the particle displacements, as discussed below.

 The intermediate structure factor is in turn determined by the time-dependent positions of the scattering particles via

 In this equation, sums on $i$ and $j$ proceed separately over all $N$ particles in the system, while ${\bf r}_{i}(t+\tau)$ and ${\bf r}_{j}(\tau)$ are the locations of scatterers $i$ and $j$ at times $t+\tau$ and $\tau$, respectively.